awinogrodzki/next-firebase-auth-edge/README.md

 ## What's new in version 0.7

+Compatibility with Next.js 13.4.
 In the [latest release of Next.js](https://nextjs.org/blog/next-13-4), the app router has reached a stable state and is no longer considered experimental.

 With the introduction of version 0.7, several deprecated APIs have been removed, including the `isTokenValid` option.